remp2020/remp/Mailer/README.md

 Once the metadata is ready and the *batch* is in the *processed* state, it will be picked up by sending daemon and actual emails will be sent via preconfigured Mailer (SMTP, Mailgun, ...).

-You can create and execute *jobs*/*batches* programatically by using provided API endpoints.
+You can create and execute *jobs*/*batches* programmatically by using provided API endpoints.

 ##### Generators

-Generators are single-purpose implementations that help to generate HTML/text content of *emails* programatically based on the provided input.
+Generators are single-purpose implementations that help to generate HTML/text content of *emails* programmatically based on the provided input.
 That means that instead of manually preparing *email* content (HTML to send) every time you want to send an email, you can simplify the creation by implementing custom generator that can do the hard work for you.